KarelCemus/sbt-filter/README.md

 excludeFilter in filter := "*.js" - "main.min.js"
 ```

+Another approach is to **whitelist** all assets to be passed through, but the whitelist must **be exhaustive**.
+To do this use `includeFilter in filter`.
+You may whitelist more files and then some of them blacklist through
+`excludeFilter`.
+In consequence, the filter plugin lets pass through all whitelisted assets, which are not blacklisted.

 ## PatternFileFilter

 SBT comes with several file filter, but does not provide convenient implicits for filtering files by regular expressions.